Hello there! It’s konkaz (@konkazuk) here.

 (“so” with louder voice)

-Now this “ツ” (tsu) plays a role of “staccato”, I believe,
+Now what this “ツ” (tsu) does in Japanese is… it plays a kind of role of “staccato”, I believe.

 For more information